Greeshmanthchilla4/Power-BI-Portfolio/README.md

 # Power-BI-Portfolio
-This repository presents some analyzes made using the Power BI software
+Portfolio of Power BI, This repository presents some analyzes made using the Power BI software